 Remodel: Waterbury Basement

 We utilized rigid foam, sealant, batt insulation, and a specialty subflooring product to isolate the concrete surfaces form the living space.
-We then used blow in cellulose insulation in the first floor joist bays combined with two layers of drywall and an acoustical dampening material to soundproof the basement noise from travelling upstairs.
+We then used blow in cellulose insulation in the first-floor joist bays combined with two layers of drywall and an acoustical dampening material to soundproof the basement noise from traveling upstairs.

 The end result was a crisp and warm space that provided the client with an additional 1000+ square feet of living space while addressing some moisture issues that needed to be fixed.